Kunj-13/StockSense/Weekly Reports/Weekly Report - 10-30.md

 ## Sahil
 ## Subsection 1
-- Start implementing the Fed speeches.
-- Started figuring out what the frontend is going to look like.
-- Finish setting up the database.
+- Figure out how to configure the outputs of the bot into JSON so the front end can use it.
+- Help finish the bot output with Navid and Kunj.

 ## Subsection 2
-- Worked with Krish on making the semantic search fully functional.
-- Uploaded documents into the vector database.
+- I helped complete the demo.
+- I got the JSON files formatted and it should be working with the Vector database.

 ## Subsection 3
-- Figure out how to configure the outputs of the bot into JSON so the front end can use it.
+- Help get the YahooFinance API implemented with the chatbot
-- Help finish the bot output with Navid and Kunj.
+- Help with the front-end and get it working

 ## Tahira